 Water, vegetable oil and eggs called for on cake mix box.
 (I use olive oil and organic eggs.)

 Mix cake as directed on box for 13x9-inch pan, using water, oil and eggs.
-Pour batter over apples in pan.
-Add in chopped apples to the batter.
+Add apples to bottom of pan if you made Version 2 or pour batter over apples already in pan.

 Bake 35 to 40 minutes or until toothpick inserted in center comes out clean.
-Cool on cooling rack 2 minutes; run knife around sides of pan to loosen cake.
+Cool on cooling rack.
 Place heatproof serving plate upside down on pan; turn plate and pan over.
 Remove pan.
 Serve cake warm.
 Or cold.
 Or at room temperature.
-It'll be gone last, beware.
+It'll be gone fast, beware.